arunnair411/yc-voice-agents-hackathon/README.md

 Cekura evaluation scenarios

-Key design decision — JSON over a database:
+Key design decision — JSON style over a database:

 We replaced the hardcoded Python dict with a JSON file that persists across calls.
 Every call loads it once (a single file read, ~1ms), reads from memory for the entire call, and writes the new order back on disconnect.
 A returning customer's second call already knows what they ordered last time.
 No ORM, no connection pool, no cold start.
 For a demo-scale shop this is the right tradeoff — if it were a real shop with thousands of customers you'd swap in a database behind the same load/persist interface.

 5. Tool feedback

 Pipecat — what worked well
 STT and LLM are genuinely plug-and-play — swapping Nemotron for GPT-4.1 is one import line, everything else is identical FunctionCallParams + register_direct_function makes tools easy to write and test independently of the pipeline